dicksontan/GA-Projects/README.md

 ### Overview

 The SAT and ACT are standardized tests that many colleges and universities in the United States require for their admissions process.
-This score is used along with other materials such as grade point average (GPA) and essay responses to determine whether or not a potential student will be accepted to the university.
+The test score is used along with other materials such as grade point average (GPA) and essay responses to determine whether or not a potential student will be accepted to the university.
 In 2017, 2.03 million high school students took the ACT([source](https://www.act.org/content/dam/act/unsecured/documents/cccr2017/CCCR_National_2017.pdf )), and 1.8 million students took the SAT([source](https://reports.collegeboard.org/archive/sat-suite-program-results/2017/overview#:~:text=The%20class%20of%202017%20is,takers%20took%20the%20new%20SAT)).
 The U.S. Department of Education is the agency of the federal government that establishes policies for education.
-By studying the relationship between participation rates and test scores, it can give recommendations on whether mandating students to participate in ACT/SAT is beneficial in raising education standards in the country.
+By studying the relationship between participation rates and test scores, it can give recommendations on whether mandating students to participate in the ACT/SAT is beneficial in raising education standards in the country.

 ---